Long range shooting: T-Class

-Precision Rifle Competition
+Precision rifle competition

-Precision Rifle Competitions is a relatively new long range competition format which seeks to find a balance between speed and precision, often involving movement and shooting from unusual positions with a time limit, at both known and unknown distances.
+Precision rifle competition is a relatively new long-range competition format which seeks to find a balance between speed and precision, often involving movement and shooting from unusual positions with a time limit, at both known and unknown distances.

-The competition seeks to find a balance between speed and precision at long range shooting.
-Shooting distances can vary from between 10 and 1,000 meters/ yards, and therefore the competitor must know the ballistics of his firearm very well.
+Shooting distances can vary from between 10 and 1,000 meters/ yards, and therefore the competitor must know the ballistics of their firearm very well.
 A competition usually consists of several courses of fire, and requires some physical activity since the shooter has a time limit to move between the various courses of fire.
 Each course usually has a set maximum time (par time), and the shooter is awarded points according to how many targets he manages to hit during that time.
 Both cardboard and steel targets are used, and the targets presented are usually relatively small.
 In the PRS-series for instance, the targets are usually between 0.3-0.9 MIL (3–9 cm at 100 m, approximately 1-3 MOA).